-I’m Jerry Carter with the Sierra Crest Business Law Group.
-One question clients come to me with is the question of whether it’s better to settle a business dispute or disagreement, or whether it’s better to take the dispute to court.
-Obviously, the answer to that question depends on many different variables and circumstances.
+One question clients come to our firm with is the question of whether it’s better to settle a business dispute or disagreement, or whether it’s better to take the dispute to court.
+Of course, the answer to that question depends on many different variables and circumstances.

-Today I will address some of the general considerations that go into whether to posture a dispute for settlement versus press the difference into court.
-First of all, when we’re talking about business disputes, keep in mind, they come in all shapes and sizes.
+Let’s look at some of the general considerations that go into whether to posture a dispute for settlement versus press the difference into court.

 Types of Common Business Disputes